cran/multipanelfigure/README.md

 ## Adding panels

-Plots and images are added into the figure by filling panels using `add_panel`.
+Plots and images are added into the figure by filling panels using `fill_panel`.

 *lattice* plot variables are added directly.
 The syntax is cleanest using *magrittr* pipes: